poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-03-30-Challenges-I-Wrote-For-WXM-CTF-2024.markdown

 ---

 # Intro
-Even though [WxMCTF 2024](https://ctftime.org/event/2179/) was a ctf competition made mostly by high schoolers for high schoolers, I was invited as a guest author by my friend ToadyTop to help them with creating some challenges.
+Even though [WxMCTF 2024](https://ctftime.org/event/2179/) was a CTF competition made mostly by high schoolers for high schoolers, I was invited as a guest author by my friend ToadyTop to help them with creating some challenges.
-What they didn't had was pwn4 and pwn5 (the second hardest and hardest pwn) so my assigned task was to create them.
+What they didn't yet had done was pwn4 and pwn5 (the second hardest and hardest pwn), so my assigned task was to create them.
 In this post I will go over my thought process of designing the challenges and the solutions.
-In short, pwn4 turned out to be pretty easy but educational and pwn5 was the hardest problem in the competition going by solves.

 # pwn4 - leakleakleak
 ```